Skip to main

 For three University of Kentucky College of Public Health (CPH) alums, the skills gained in their Master of Public Health (MPH) program are proving invaluable in careers that blend public health principles with project management expertise.
-Jessica Wiard, Carissa Adams, and Brittney Morgan have taken different career paths—healthcare operations, public health accreditation, and university administration—but all credit their MPH education for equipping them to tackle complex challenges and drive meaningful change.
+Jessica Wiard, Carissa Adams, and Britt Morgan have taken different career paths—healthcare operations, public health accreditation, and university administration—but all credit their MPH education for equipping them with the skills to tackle complex challenges and drive meaningful change.

 At its core, public health is about addressing problems and improving systems, a mission that aligns closely with project management principles.